 |Spring and Calendar Year Programs||Summer, Fall, and Academic Year Programs|

 The final deadlines for all programs are September 15 for spring semester and February 15 for summer, fall, and academic year.
-Please note that some exchange sites (UVM bilateral and ISEP) will fill by their application deadlines, so we strongly encourage you to apply by the earlier exchange program deadline.
+Please note that some exchange sites (UVM bilateral exchanges) and "UVM in" programs will fill by their application deadlines, so we strongly encourage you to apply by the earlier exchange program deadline.